ajihyf/node-addon-api-helper/README.md

 Based on [node-addon-api](https://github.com/nodejs/node-addon-api), **node-addon-api-helper** provides a more convenient, type-safe and boilerplate-less way to write Node.js C++ addons.

+Features:

+- Automatically transform values between JavaScript and C++
+- Automatically register exports
+- Class binding
+- Custom object type
+- Thread safe function
+- Can be used together with original node-addon-api, no need to rewrite all

 ## QuickStart

 ```bash